About the Festival

 «…to approve the proposal of the USSR State Committee for Cinematography and the Union of Cinematographers of the USSR, supported by the Leningrad City Executive Committee, to hold the First International Documentary Film Festival Message to Man in Leningrad, from January 25 to 31, 1989.»

-Since 2010, the President of the Festival has been filmmaker Alexey Uchitel, director of both documentaries and live-action films, and People’s Artist of Russia.
+Since 2010, the President of the Festival has been Alexey Uchitel, director of documentary and feature films and People’s Artist of Russia.

-• International Competition (documentary films up to 120 minutes; short live-action and animated films up to 40 minutes);
+• International Competition (feature-length documentary films up to 120 minutes; short documentary films up to 40 minutes; short fiction and animated films up to 30 minutes);

 • National Documentary Film Competition (up to 120 minutes);

-The selection committee receives at least 2,500 submissions annually.
+The selection committee receives around 3,000 submissions annually.
 More than 200 films are featured across competition and non-competition programmes.

-Until 2022, the Festival had been accredited by the International Federation of Film Producers Associations (FIAPF), France.
+Until 2022, the Festival was accredited by the International Federation of Film Producers Associations (FIAPF), France.

-Throughout its history, the Festival has received organizational and financial support from Russia’s Ministry of Culture and its cinematic department, the Government of St. Petersburg, and its Committee on Culture, as well as more recently from the Presidential Fund for Cultural Initiatives and the Festival’s general sponsor, Ilim Group.
+The Festival receives organizational and financial support from the Ministry of Culture of the Russian Federation and its Department of Cinematography, the Government of St. Petersburg and its Committee on Culture, the Presidential Fund for Cultural Initiatives, and the Festival’s general sponsor, Ilim Group.
 The Festival is organized by the Non-Profit Partnership for the Promotion of Cinema and Theatre Development “Message to Man.”

-More information about the Festival’s history can be found here.
+More information about Message to Man can be found in the “Festival History” section.

 Alexey Uchitel